Platform-Collective/.github/README.md

 ## What we are

 Platform Collective is the community organization that maintains the platform under open governance.
-The platform itself is an open-source fork of the [Huly Platform](https://github.com/hcengineering/platform) *(the project's own name is still to be decided)*.
+The platform itself is an open-source fork of the [Huly Platform](https://github.com/hcengineering/platform).
 We preserve the upstream license and authorship, stay technically compatible where reasonable, and contribute improvements back where we can.

 ## Key principles